 Me (right) with Gareth Williams on St George’s Plateau (right-hand photo by Gareth Williams) and a rainbow flag on St George’s Hall

 Batala Mersey samba band and Michael Causer’s family lead the Parade through the city centre

 Police horses on Lime Street and Graeme Lavery as Kenny Everett’s Cupid Stunt character walking with Sahir House on Victoria Street

 Friends Lisa Wilkinson and Will Arnold in St Johns Gardens and a samba dancer on St George’s Plateau

 You can view all my photos on my FLICKR site, or my videos on my YOUTUBE Channel.
+The video is also at the top of this post.
 You can view my photos from today as a PHOTO ANIMATION on YouTube.
+This video is also below.
 Visit the Michael Causer Foundation website.
 To view all my other photos from Liverpool and Manchester Prides since 2007, see my COLLECTION on Flickr.
 Alternate videos of Liverpool Pride 2016 can be found on the YouTube channels of Samba Cats, Bob Edwards, Liverpool Old & New, James Stephens, Diversity & Equality University of Liverpool, The Exclusive Channel, Crazy Fish and Paul Frost, who also posted a video on the Liverpool Family Day at Liverpool Pride 2016.